 One of the most scenic train journeys in Europe starts in the UK.
 Beginning from the former shipyards of the Clyde Estuary, the West Highland Line soon pitches you through wooded glens.
 Onwards it rides alongside Britain’s most extensive stretch of inland water, Loch Lomond.

 The iconic Scottish highland landscape starts to turn more barren and boggy around Ardlui.
 The journey then unfolds into the stark wilderness and beauty of Rannoch Moor.

 After passing through the Highland’s largest town, the outdoor activity hub of Fort William, get ready with your camera to snap the Glenfinnan Viaduct, made famous by the Harry Potter films.
-While passing over the viaduct, marvel at the breathtaking scenery of Loch Shiel and surrounding mountains.
+While passing over the viaduct, marvel at the breathtaking scenery of Loch Shiel and the surrounding mountains.

 You’ll wind up at the end of the West Highland Line on the harbour shores of Mallaig.
-This picturesque seaside town is a jumping-off point to Skye and many other of the Western Isles.
+This picturesque seaside town is a jumping-off point to Skye and many others of the Western Isles.

 The scenic West Highland Line also makes our list of romantic train journeys in Britain.